zircon-tech/cloud-ops-docs/docs/automate-controls-deployment-and-manage-them-using.md

 ---

-*This document provides evidence of automated controls deployment and management capabilities including centralized code-based control management, comprehensive proactive/preventive/detective controls catalog, and self-service compliant configuration offerings.*
+*This document provides evidence of our capability to deliver automated controls deployment and management including centralized code-based control management, comprehensive proactive/preventive/detective controls implementation, and self-service compliant configuration offerings.*